VerdantFox/pytest_examples/README.md

 # Pytest Examples

-A little project to show off some of pytests useful features
+A little project to show off some of pytests useful features.

 ## Covered features